 \section{Retraction and Optimization on the Manifold}

 This section introduces some tools from optimization on matrix manifolds \cite{absil2009} required for the correct development of a second-order optimization method for the Eigen Factors.
-The problem of interest is to further develop the form $Q(T):\SE3 \to \mathbb{R}^{4\times 4}$, so we will propose systematic rules to differentiate any function involving $\SE3$ in a simple way.
+The problem of interest is to further develop the map $Q(T):\SE3 \to \mathbb{R}^{4\times 4}$, so we propose systematic rules to differentiate any function involving $\SE3$ in a simple way.

 A Rigid Body Transformation (RBT), denoted as ${}^{f}T_{o} \in \SE3$, allows to transform points from an origin reference system $o$ to a final reference system $f$.
 It also transforms reference frames or simply expresses a 3D pose uniquely.
 More formally, the Special Euclidean group is